SUN1031/SUN1031.github.io/index.md

 ## Welcome

 This website is a space where my projects, studies, and ideas come together.
-It reflects my journey as an robotics engineer-learning though experimentation, solving problems with curiosity, and turning concepts into real systems.
+It reflects my journey as a robotics engineer-learning though experimentation, solving problems with curiosity, and turning concepts into real systems.

 ### Why "Bezalel's Craft"?